-In 2019 and 2020, Eco-mandate Ltd, a solar cookers seller, renewable energy promoter and research firm based in East Africa, in partnership with Tonembee foundation, manufactured

-25 Haines 2 solar cookers from the same raw materials that were used to make the 500 Haines Copenhagen solar cookers for the 2017 Festival.
+In 2019 and 2020, Ecomandate Ltd, a solar cooker distributor, renewable energy research and promotion firm based in East Africa, in partnership with Tonembee foundation, manufactured an extra 25 Haines 2 solar cookers from the same raw materials that were used to make the 500 Haines Copenhagen solar cookers for the 2017 Festival.
 Materials for hundreds more solar cookers are in a warehouse in Nairobi.

-Entrepreneurs Nicholas Kithembe and Agnes Wambua will be able to sell these once social distancing restrictions are lifted.
+Entrepreneurs Agnes Wambua and Nicholas Kithembe will be able to sell these once social distancing restrictions are lifted.